bgveenstra/ga-coding-challenge/front-end/rubric.md

 **Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**

-  - Describes basic user stories: what should users be able to do with this navbar?
+  - Bonus: Describes basic user stories; that is, what should users be able to do with this navbar?

   - If using a framework like Bootstrap, adds custom CSS to distinguish this site from others using the framework.

-  - References existing GA site design and documents reasons for differing from the look and feel of existing GA sites.
+  - Reference existing GA site design and document reasons for differing from the look and feel of existing GA sites.

-  - Mentions the fact that some of the site's users will be children, and/or discusses design elements to reflect this.
+  - Mention the fact that some of the site's users will be children, and/or discuss design elements to reflect this.